 About Michael Stewart

-Meanwhile lets just say that we are proud Michael Stewart contributed a whooping 41 entries.
+But we are proud to say that Michael Stewart contributed 41 entries already.

 I recently had the blessing of attending the COMPASS 2014 International Friends and Family Retreat at St. Simons Island, GA.
 These folks came from all around America and Canada – eh:) COMPASS is a financial ministry that teaches a holistic, biblical approach to personal finances.
 Howard Dayton, COMPASS’s Founder, is also Co-founder of Crown financial Ministries […]

 The Solutions For Life emphasis relies on teachings that are thoroughly biblical.
 Each sermon teaches people the reward and blessing of being faithful stewards or “managers” in every area of life.
 Possible topics include: How to Build a Happy Home Mastering Your Marriage Real-Life Relationships A Know So Salvation Figuring out Your Finances The […]

 In a blog about Southern Baptists, Missions and the Cooperative Program, J. D. Greer, Lead Pastor at The Summit Church in Raleigh, NC, gives an excellent first person perspective of his thoughts about “bureaucracy” and The Summit Church’s increased giving through the SBC’s cooperative funding process.
 I think you’ll agree that Greear gives an honest and […]